‘Warped, twisted and violent’ terrorist assassinated veteran MP, court told

 The prosecutor said: “He had for a number of years been determined to carry out an act of domestic terrorism.

-The court heard that Ali had lied when he emailed to request an appointment with Sir David, claiming he was moving into the area and providing a postcode.
+The court heard that Ali had lied when he emailed to request an appointment with Sir David, claiming he was moving into the area.

-Mr Little told jurors that Ali appeared “relaxed and chatty” as he walked over to Sir David just before he “brutally” stabbed him shortly after midday on October 15.
+Mr Little told jurors that Ali appeared “relaxed and chatty” as he walked over to Sir David just before he “brutally” stabbed him shortly after midday.

 During the meeting, the defendant’s mobile made a sound, Ali said “sorry”, then pulled out a knife and repeatedly stabbed Sir David in a “vicious and frenzied attack”, Mr Little said.

-Two people arriving for the next appointment heard the MP’s aides’ shouting: “Help me.
-He’s been stabbed.
-There’s a man with a knife.”

-Meanwhile, Ali waved a bloody knife around and said: “I killed him, I killed him.”
+Meanwhile, Ali waved around a bloody carving knife with a 12-inch blade and said: “I killed him, I killed him.”

-Sir David was lying unconscious and the defendant warned: “Don’t come anywhere near me.
-I will stab you.”

-The pair offered to go and see Sir David but Ali told them: “No, don’t come nearer.
-I’ll go and finish him off if he’s not dead.”

-The defendant was then heard on the phone saying: “I’ve done it because of Syria.
+The defendant, who said he was self-radicalised, was then heard on the phone saying: “I’ve done it because of Syria.
 I’ve done it because of the innocent people.
 I’ve done it because of the bombing.
 He deserved to die.”

 During a confrontation, Ali refused to drop his knife saying: “I want to be shot.”